 We’re happy to help our future students, so don’t hesitate to contact an advisor with any questions you may have regarding admissions or other matters.
 We can help you figure out your career goals and make sure you are on the right track.

 All prospective undergraduate students apply to admissions through FIU Undergraduate Admissions.

-All prospective graduate students apply to admissions through the FIU University Graduate School.
+All prospective Fall 2019 and Spring 2020 graduate students must apply to admissions through the FIU University Graduate School.

 FIU is one of the most diverse universities in the United States and engineering and computing students and graduates represent more than 100 countries.

 The Office of International Student and Scholar Services provides advising services to international student and scholars on immigration, legal, personal, cultural, social and financial issues.

 Visit the Undergraduate Online Application to apply for admission.

 Click here to view the Cost of Attendance – this will show you the term and annual costs.
 Pay close attention to the undergraduate and graduate costs which are different.
 Costs also differ for residents and non-residents of Florida.

 Click here to view the Tuition Fee Calculator – this will show you a detailed breakdown of the tuition costs and also allows you to use a form to calculate your estimated tuition.